-ENVS 386 Multicultural Perspectives on Sustainable Agriculture in Cos (2 credit hours)
+ENVS 386 Multicultural Perspectives on Sustainable Agriculture in Costa Rica (2 credit hours)

-The fifteen-day short course in Costa Rica is designed to follow "Multicultural Perspectives on Sustainable Agriculture", which is offered in spring semester.
+The fifteen-day short course in Costa Rica is designed to follow "Multicultural Perspectives on Sustainable Agriculture", which is offered in the spring semester.
 Students will visit ecosystems that include tropical lowland humid, dry, and montane forests, as well as coral reefs.
 They will also visit diverse agroecosystems including coffee, jatropha, bananas, ornamental crops, pineapple, rice, tilapia, and cacao and interact with native and non-native farmers of these crops during the course.
 We will rely primarily on field trips and local guides to learn about tropical biodiversity and Costa Rican agriculture, history and culture (very little time will be spent in a classroom).
 This course will include service-learning projects with different indigenous communities.
 Students will receive two credit hours for this course.
-Prerequisite(s): ENVS 301 agriculture that are more environmentally sustainable.
-The course is designed to introduce students to a variety of approaches to agriculture through involvement of farming professionals from tribal communities and nonnative communities in the U.S. and Latin America.
-Students will compare and contrast these different approaches and take part in informed discussions about the merits of different agricultural practices.
-A key component of this class is to introduce students from two different universities (Haskell and Purdue University) to each other and get them interacting to jointly address issues of sustainable agriculture while sharing their own perspectives with each other.
-A small subgroup of students from this class will be attending a separate study abroad course in Costa Rica in which they will have hands-on experience with multiple agricultural operations by both native and non-native farmers in Costa Rica.
+Prerequisite(s): ENVS 301.